 Why would we recommend using seed starting trays?

-- It is much easier to provide adequate lighting when all the seedlings are grouped closely together instead of being spaced out in various size containers.
-The trays easily fit under grow lights, and can easily be moved around as a group.
+- It is much easier to provide adequate lighting when all the seedlings are grouped closely together instead of being spaced out in various-sized containers.
+The trays easily fit under grow lights and can be easily moved around as a group.

-- As the seed tray cells are all a uniform size, it is much easier to water, and stay on top of the moistures requirements of the various seedlings.
-As the seed trays all contain proper drainage, they also help prevent over watering the seedlings.
+- As the seed tray cells are all a uniform size, it is much easier to water and stay on top of the moisture requirements of the various seedlings.
+As the seed trays all contain proper drainage, they also help prevent overwatering the seedlings.

 - Some seed trays even come with clear plastic covers or domes, which help regulate moisture, especially in the beginning phases of germination and growth.